Orange County Holocaust Oral History Project

 Digitization of Orange County Holocaust Oral History Collection

-The Libraries began fundraising to digitize this collection over two years ago in conjunction with our hosting of the USHMM's Americans and the Holocaust travelling exhibition.
+The Libraries began fundraising to digitize this collection in conjunction with our hosting of the USHMM's Americans and the Holocaust travelling exhibition in 2022.
 At that time, although some tapes had been partially digitized and put online by the 1939 Society, we were unaware of any other efforts to digitize and preserve the entirety of this important collection.
 Since then, we learned that the USHMM has digitized and made available their set of these interviews.

 Collaboration with United State Holocaust Memorial Museum

 Upon learning of the USHMM’s completed digitization of oral histories from the collection, we reached out to learn more about their plans for providing further enhancements to the collection.
-Through these discussions, we learned that the OC Holocaust Oral History collection held at UC Irvine contains at least two additional interviews which are not included in the USHMM’s collection.
+Through these discussions, we learned that the OC Holocaust Oral History collection held at UC Irvine contained four additional interviews that are not included in the USHMM’s collection.

-Now, rather than duplicate their work, UC Irvine is collaborating with USHMM to complete the project to preserve and enhance this important collection.
-This collaboration will also serve to maximize the contributions of our staff and supporters and increase accessibility to the collection, which has been our main goal.
+Rather than duplicate their work, UC Irvine collaborated with USHMM to complete the project to preserve and enhance this important collection.
+This collaboration also served to maximize the contributions of our staff and supporters and increase accessibility to the collection.

-- UC Irvine Libraries will digitize the missing interviews and share them with USHMM.
+• UC Irvine Libraries digitized the missing interviews and shared them with USHMM.

-- USHMM will add these interviews to their collection and publish them on their website, where they are freely available to all.
+• USHMM added these interviews to their collection and published them on its website, where they are freely available to all.

-- UC Irvine Libraries will continue the important work of enriching the electronic records for all the oral histories in the collection to make them easily discoverable.
-This work will include (a) contracting with a vendor to create comprehensive, full-text transcriptions of each oral history; (b) drafting detailed summaries of each oral history; (c) developing keyword search terms and metadata for each oral history; and (d) updating online finding aids for the collection.
+• UC Irvine Libraries (a) contracted with a vendor to create comprehensive, full-text transcriptions of each oral history; (b) draft detailed summaries of each oral history; (c) develop keyword search terms and metadata for each oral history; and (d) update online finding aids for the collection.

-- The transcripts and enhanced records will become a permanent part of the UC Irvine Libraries collection.
+• The transcripts and enhanced records became a permanent part of the UC Irvine Libraries collection.

-- UC Irvine Libraries will create records in our electronic catalog for each oral history interview.
-These electronic records will include the transcripts and other enhanced material, as well as a link directly to the related interview on the USHMM website.
+• UC Irvine Libraries created records in our electronic catalog for each oral history interview.
+These electronic records include the transcripts and other enhanced material, as well as a link directly to the related interview on the USHMM website.

 Thank You to Our Donors

-We can complete this important project thanks to the support of our generous donors.
+We were able to complete this important project thanks to the support of our generous donors.
+In recognition of their support, each record in the UC Library Catalog includes a digital bookplate to acknowledge donors.

 Anonymous gift from OC Jewish Community members